Suundumused/Dota-Camera-Lock-Macro/README.md

 - This script is specifically designed to work on Windows operating systems.
 - The default key to trigger the camera lock is "b", but you can customize it by modifying the `favorite_key` variable in the script.
-- Adjustments to the `sleep_a` and `sleep_b` variables may be necessary depending on the application or game you are using the macro with.

 ### Disclaimer